nicoboyce/ds/about.md

 ### It's not that simple though, is it?

 Well no, at least not for us.
 We have a [methodology](https://deltastring.com/2024/05/22/unlock-zendesk-with-deltastring/) you can read about.
-We also have a manifesto in development.
+We also have a [manifesto](https://deltastring.com/manifesto/).
 Beyond that, we have a stack of laptops and a big ol' archive of scripts and processes and hopes and dreams.

 ### So who are you?